mil-tokyo/webdnn/README.md

 Elapsed time per image are shown in vertical axis as logarithmic scale.

-WebDNN with WebGPU backend was significantly faster than Keras.js.
+WebDNN with WebMetal backend was significantly faster than Keras.js.
 WebDNN with WebAssembly backend was comparable with GPU backend of Keras.js.
 In each DNN model and backend, WebDNN obtained better results in terms of speed.
 More speed improvement is observed when the optimizations are applied in the graph transpiler.